Change options for L2TP over IPSec VPN connections on Mac

 On your Mac, choose Apple menu > System Preferences, then click Network.

-Select your VPN service in the list at the left.
+Select your VPN service in the list on the left.

 If your VPN service isn’t in the list, click the Add button at the bottom of the list, click the Interface pop-up menu and choose VPN, then click the VPN Type pop-up menu and choose the VPN type.
 Enter a name for the service, then click Create.